toluale/Predicting-Insurance-Charges/README.md

 The dataset requires some data cleaning and feature engineering to get a top predictive model.

 I develop a regression model using XGBoost to predict insurance charges for customers of different demographic.

 The process involves exploratory data analysis, data cleaning techniques and feature engineering.

+Feature Engineering Steps Include:
+1. Created a category bin for age called age_group ['Child', 'Young Adult', 'Middle-Aged', 'Senior']
+2. Created a category bin for bmi called bmi_category ['Underweight', 'Normal', 'Overweight', 'Obese']
+3. Created a variable to capture the risk associated with smoking

-The XGBoost model was trained using a 5-fold cross validation and the output was evaluated using R-Squared.
+The XGBoost model was trained using a 5-fold cross validation.

+The evaluation metric used is R-Squared.

 I calculated the models feature importance and identified that the engineered features contributed signifficantly to the model's performance.